olta-art/editions-sample/README.md

-# Example Artwork [WIP]
+### [WIP] DOTS / Sample Artwork

-This is an example artwork setup using vite, p5.js and urql.

-It demonstrates how to use olta's editions contract and subgraph api to create dynamic NFT's
+This is an example artwork setup using p5.js to demonstrate how OLTA's editions contract and subgraph API can be used to create dynamic NFT's.

-TODO:
-- [ ] local dev env
+- [ ] Describe setup for development.
-- [ ] testnet instructions
+- [ ] Fill in TestNet instructions.
-- [ ] improved documenttion
+- [ ] Expand documentation.